 Dendro is particularly unique, as each of its elemental reactions can further combo into another unique reaction.
 We’ll be listing the secondary reactions under the initial one instead of as a separate reaction, given how they work.

 While all seven of the main elements are now playable in the game, there’s speculation that miHoYo might add additional unknown elements further down the road.
 Namely the possibility of something akin to Light and Void, based off various bits of lore in the game.
 When the time comes, we’ll be sure to update this list.

 Overloaded (Pyro + Electro)

 Starting off our list is the most underwhelming reaction of them all, Overloaded.
+Mixing the two elements causes an explosion of Pyro damage.
 Despite its name and cool visual effects (who doesn’t like explosions?), it’s by far the least useful and arguably the most detrimental of the reactions.

 First off, the damage from Overloaded can not crit.
 Given that most recommended team comps in Genshin Impact revolve around doing massive crit damage, this already severely weakens Overloaded’s usefulness.
 If that weren’t enough, only one instance of Overloaded can apply at a time.
 If multiple Overloaded reactions are triggered at once, only one will actually do damage.

 While the reaction does have decent area coverage with its AOE explosion, it also tends to knock most small enemies away in various directions.
 Besides preventing you from setting up another Overloaded reaction (or any AOE attack) to hit all of them again, you tend to have to chase after the enemies that were sent flying.
 In Genshin, where grouping up enemies and nuking them down all at once is ideal, this becomes an obvious problem.